sheldonucr/ee260_lab/lab3/README.md

 _**Fig. 67-0.
 LPE Setup for StarRC**_

-In Fig67, 'Extraction Options' tab, you need to your 'Runset Report File' to yours.
-It is located under `pvjob_[your library name]_[your cellview name].icv.lvs' folder.
+In Fig67, 'Extraction Options' tab, you need to your `Runset Report File` to yours.
+It is located under `pvjob_[your library name]_[your cellview name].icv.lvs` folder.

 ![fig67_1](images/Fig_67_1.png)